Are You Ensuring Customer Safety with Post-Repair Calibrations?

 Choose asTech® for Post-Repair Calibrations

-If you've trusted asTech® for pre- and post-repair diagnostic scans, you already understand the value for customer satisfaction and, more importantly, the safety of your customers.
-The same applies for post-repair calibration; the asTech® device and diagnostic repair and calibration service is the complete solution.
+If you've trusted asTech® for pre- and post-repair diagnostic services, you already understand the value for customer satisfaction and, more importantly, the safety of your customers.
+The same applies for post-repair calibrations; ask your asTech® technician about the asTech® diagnostic repair and calibration service.